 We were facing monthly health insurance premium options that ranged from $1360 – $1700, and a deductible of $10k or higher for 2017.
 We simply could not afford health insurance any longer.

 We are a fairly healthy family and have used on average $2000 of our deductible each year under traditional health insurance.
-We chose the $10,000 AHP with Medi-Share to keep our monthly expense low.
+We chose the $10,000 AHP with Medi-Share to keep our monthly expenses low.
 Our monthly share started at $343, but we were approved for the Health Incentive and our monthly share was reduced to $282/month.

 Beginning in January 2017, we are setting aside $520 a month into a separate regular savings account to pay for upcoming health expenses.
 Remember, we are on the hook for the first $10k of our medical costs.
 This number is the difference between our 2016 monthly premium of $800 and our new Medi-Share monthly fee of $282.

 Unfortunately, we are losing some significant tax benefits.
-Like I mentioned several times, Medi-Share is not health insurance, therefore, our monthly payment is not tax deductible, and we can no longer contribute to a tax deductible health savings account.
+Like I mentioned several times, Medi-Share is not health insurance, therefore, our monthly payment is not tax-deductible, and we can no longer contribute to a tax-deductible health savings account.
 We still have funds in our HSA from previous years, so we will use that account for our medical expenses until it’s depleted before we start using the funds in our new regular savings account designated for health expenses.

-Only time will tell and in the mean time, our goal is to lead a healthy lifestyle to hopefully keep our medical expenses as low as possible.
+Only time will tell and in the meantime, our goal is to lead a healthy lifestyle to hopefully keep our medical expenses as low as possible.